arunkumardas82/AzureTerraform/README.md

 # AzureTerraform
-This Repo is to practice Terraform as IaC tool with Azure Cloud as provider
+This Repo is to store Terraform code with Azure Cloud as provider